adhdproject/adhdproject.github.io/Tools/PSAD.md

 Example 3: Checking for Messages
 ---------------------------------------------

 Checking for alerts from psad is quite simple.
-To start with you can check to se if you have any new alerts by running:
+To start with you can check to see if you have any new alerts by running:
 `#` **`psad --Status`**

 		Iptables prefix counters: